kanchukaitis/geog696f_space_time_methods/README.md

 * Within Visual Studio Code, install the Python extensions (from Microsoft)
 * Test your system

+## Integrated Development Environments (IDE)

+Unlike MATLAB and R (via RStudio), there is no single software package used for Python development.
+Indeed, you could develop Python with just text files and the command line.
+In this class I will used [VS Code](https://code.visualstudio.com/), a free and multi-languages IDE.
+You can also develop your code entirely in [Jupyter notebooks in your browser](https://www.codecademy.com/article/how-to-use-jupyter-notebooks) if you wish.
+Another popular IDE is [PyCharm](https://www.jetbrains.com/pycharm/), which is excellent but not free.
+Finally, there is now [Positron](https://github.com/posit-dev/positron), from the makers of RStudio - it is still in development, but looks promising.

+It isn't important which IDE you chose.

 ## Github

 Although not strictly required for this course, I encourage you to use the capacity of Git and Github to streamline your access to and use of the notebooks created for this class, as well as advance your own development of reproducible and readily shareable code.
 Here are some good places to start: